 Stanislavsky’s Methodology Introduction

-My teachings derive from Stanislavsky’s and Strasberg’s
+As an Acting Tutor, my teachings derive from Stanislavsky’s and Strasberg’s methodologies.

 The Stanislavski System and teachings during the later period of his life are looked up first.
 He radically changed his earlier techniques in favour of what is now known as the Stanislavski Methodology.
 The most crucial highlight in his radical shift is the evolution of his ‘Method of Physical Actions’, which was formed in 1933, a few years before his death in 1938.
 This ‘Method of Physical Actions’ replaced his earlier techniques heavily based on ‘Emotional Memory and long readings and analysis of the text when rehearsing a production.